nevrome/mobest/README.md

 perform the interpolation, which internally employs `mobest::create_model_grid` and `mobest::run_model_grid`.
 The search then yields a similarity probability value for each grid cell and for each search sample in an object of class `mobest_locateoverview`.
+These probabilities are normalized for each search sample and grid (with the default `normalize = TRUE`).

 ``` r
 locate_simple <- mobest::locate(